myrmex-org/myrmex/manual/iam-plugin.md

     -s, --stage [stage]              A stage identifier that will be used as a suffix
 ```

 Deploy one or more policies in AWS.
-The `environment` option is used as a prefix and the `stage` option as a suffix.
+The `--environment` option is used as a prefix and the `--stage` option as a suffix.

 ### deploy-roles